End-to-End User Flow: DRAGEN Analysis

 Launching the DRAGEN Germline Published Pipeline with Demo Data

-From the Pipelines page, select DRAGEN Germline 3.9.5, and then click Start Analysis.
-Initial set-up details require a User Reference (pipeline run name meaningful to the user) and an Entitlement Bundle from the drop-down menu under Pricing.
+From the Projects > your_project > Flow > Pipelines page, select DRAGEN Germline 3.9.5, and then click Start analysis.
+Initial set-up details require a User Reference (pipeline run name meaningful to the user) and a Subscription from the drop-down menu under Pricing.

 Running the DRAGEN Germline pipeline uses the following inputs which are to be added in the Input Files section: